You are here

-Certifications provide additional options for students because districts can tailor graduation requirements to meet the unique needs of students and the local community.
+For Districts: Certifications provide additional options for students because districts can tailor graduation requirements to meet the unique needs of students and the local community.
 This opportunity promotes increased student engagement.

-Industry certifications demonstrate evidence of competencies, thus supporting hiring practices and filling employers' specific demand for knowledge, skills and abilities.
+For Employers/Industry: Industry certifications demonstrate evidence of competencies, thus supporting hiring practices and filling employers' specific demand for knowledge, skills and abilities.

-Industry certifications connect skill sets of the workforce to workforce demand.
+For Colorado/Local Community: Industry certifications connect skill sets of the workforce to workforce demand.
 This intentional connection addresses the skills gap while increasing an individual’s earning potential.

 For examples of board policies, district plans, rubrics and examples of implementation strategies, visit the Graduation Requirements page.